franzheidl/bemify/README.md

     @import 'bemify';

-Then, use bemify to write all your selectors by writing idiomatic BEM-ish SCSS.
-In your SCSS source, all children/subcomponents, and modifiers will be declared in the scope of their root/parent element, making your source cleaner and easier to read and change, e.g. when having to re-name classes:
+Once imported, the bemify mixins can now be used to write BEM-style SCSS, making your source cleaner and easier to read and change.

     @include block('my-element') {
+        …

         @include element('child') {
+          …
         }

         @include modifier('small') {
+          …
         }

         @include modifier('large') {
+          …
         }

         @include state('active') {
+          …
         }

     }